-- It will be necessary for strategic Design Codes 6.2.9 to be submitted and approved following Outline stage and prior to submission of Reserved Matters and Reserved Matters will need to be in accordance with the approved Design Codes.
+- 6.2.9 It will be necessary for strategic Design Codes to be submitted and approved between Outline stage and prior to submission of Reserved Matters and Reserved Matters will need to be in accordance with the approved Design Codes.
 A Design Code sets out specific rules to guide the nature of the built form, streets and spaces and should be prepared in accordance with the principles of this SPD and subsequent approved Design and Access Statements.
-Design Codes will help to deliver the highest feasible and viable design standards and provide certainty and clarity to developers and other stakeholders about the form of development expected at the detailed stage. - 6.2.10 Design Codes should be prepared in partnership between the developers, Local
+Design Codes will help to deliver the highest feasible and viable design standards and provide certainty and clarity to developers and other stakeholders about the form of development expected at the detailed stage.

-Planning Authority, services providers and other stakeholders.
-The Design Codes should prescribe design:
+- 6.2.10Design Codes should be prepared in partnership between the developers, Local Planning Authority, services providers and other stakeholders.
+The Design Codes should prescribe the character of:

 - primary, secondary and tertiary streets;

 - edges, gateways and corners;

 - community buildings and facilities;

 - public spaces;

-- sports facilities (indoor and outdoor)

-- block sizes;
+- block sizes and character;

-- built form, character and materials;
+- built form;

-- appropriate parking solutions;
+- appropriate parking solutions; and

-- building heights and set backs;
+- building heights and set backs.

-- tree and shrub species to be used; and

-- hard and soft landscape materials.

-- 6.2.11 Greater flexibility should be applied to building style within the guiding principles of ensuring distinctiveness, character and high guality.
+- 6.2.11 Greater flexibility should be applied to building style within the guiding principles of ensuring distinctiveness, character and high quality.